-- Any proposal must match existing typologies found within the cluster (semi-detached or detached) - Proposals should incorporate open gable pitched roofs or alternatively open cross gabled roofs, gabled dormers and appropriate detailing. - Any proposal must be appropriately sited and follow the established build pattern of the cluster (i.e. incorporate shallow front gardens) to reflect the existing pattern. - Existing hedgerows and trees should be retained, especially to the south-west and south-east, and further supplementary planting to be provided on site to increase screening.
-Proposals must include appropriate measures to conserve, restore and enhance biodiversity, in accordance with NPF4 policy 3: Biodiversity
+- Any proposal must match existing typologies and design found within the cluster (semi-detached or detached) - Proposals should incorporate open gable pitched roofs or alternatively open cross gabled roofs, gabled dormers and appropriate detailing. - Any proposal must be appropriately sited and follow the established build pattern of the cluster. - Existing hedgerows and trees should be retained, especially to the south-west and south-east, and further supplementary planting to be provided on site to increase screening.
+Proposals must include appropriate measures to conserve, restore and enhance biodiversity, in accordance with NE3 and NPF4 policy 3: Biodiversity